RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 What does D&AD stand for?

-1. Digital and Analogue Design?
+- [ ] Digital and Analogue Design?
-* Design and Art Direction?
+- [ ] Design and Art Direction?
-*
+- [ ] Directors and Assistant Directors?